The employment law in Switzerland is mainly based upon the following sources, set out in order of their priority:

 Generally, a substantial number of companies with more than 50 employees do not have a works council.

 XI DATA PROTECTION

 i Requirements for registration

-Private persons must register their database if they regularly process sensitive personal data or personality profiles; or if they regularly disclose or transfer personal data to third parties.
-However, because the employers must collect certain data of the employees pursuant to social security laws, tax law and also the Code of Obligations (e.g., with regard to the data required to issue a reference letter), they are exempted from the duty to register.
-If, however, companies collect additional data that need not be collected by law, there could be a duty to register.
+Private persons must register their database if they regularly process sensitive personal data or personality profiles, or if they regularly disclose or transfer personal data to third parties.
+However, because the employers must collect certain data of the employees pursuant to social security laws, tax law and also the CO (e.g., with regard to the data required to issue a reference letter), they are exempted from the duty to register.
+If, however, companies collect additional data that, by law, does not need to be collected, there could be a duty to register.

 ii Cross-border data transfers